Exploring investor behavior in Bitcoin: a study of the disposition effect: Technical Indicator Definition

 \section{Technical Indicator Definition}

-The following short descriptions and formulas are based on definitions given in~\cite{Kirkpatrick2007,Achelis2003} and~\cite{Murphy1999} as well as the technical analysis library~\footnote{\url{https://www.ta-lib.org/}, \url{https://tulipindicators.org/}} underlying the used Python TA-lib.
+The following short descriptions and formulas are based on definitions given in~\citep{Kirkpatrick2007,Achelis2003} and~\citep{Murphy1999} as well as the technical analysis library~\footnote{\url{https://www.ta-lib.org/}, \url{https://tulipindicators.org/}} underlying the used Python TA-lib.

-\paragraph{SMA - Simple Moving Average} A SMA shows the average price of an asset or security over a specified period of time.
-It is a very common used smoothing function on time series data.
+\paragraph{SMA - Simple Moving Average} An SMA shows the average price of an asset or security over a specified period.
+It is a commonly used smoothing function on time series data.
 The main parameter $n$ defines the time window for the calculation.
-The SMA applies equal weight on each price in comparison to exponential, triangular or variable moving averages using different weights.
+The SMA applies equal weight on each price compared to exponential, triangular, or variable moving averages using different weights.

 \paragraph{TRB - Trading Range Breakout (Donchian Channel)} Trading Range Breakout systems generate buy and sell signals when the price moves out of the channel band, depending on the $n$ number of periods for the calculation.
 The goal of this indicator is to identify bullish and bearish extremes, the middle band is the average of the highest high and the lowest low for $n$ periods.